 Protect Yourself from Online Scams

 Identity theft can occur through dating apps.
 Online dating is fun, but you should always stay vigilant.
 Products like IDShield, Webroot and IdentityForce can be used to protect yourself and your personal information from online scammers.
 Do some research and be aware of how to protect yourself from identity theft before you start meeting people online.
+You should also be wary of cyber blackmail, where someone threatens to reveal personal information about you unless demands are met.

 1. It Seems Too Good to Be True

 If you are talking to someone who you have met online through a dating app and they seem too perfect, they likely are.
 You should always listen to your gut instincts.
-It is the part of your left brain from the days when humans lived as hunter gatherers in the wilderness and that intuition saved us from being eaten by predators or eating poisonous berries.
+It is the part of your left brain from the days when humans lived as hunter-gatherers in the wilderness and that intuition saved us from being eaten by predators or eating poisonous berries.
 If you are speaking to someone online and you feel anxious about them, and not in a good way, it can be a sign that you are dealing with a romance scammer.

 2. They Don’t Want to Meet You in Person or Keep Making Excuses

-When it comes to dating a real and genuine person, you will want to meet them eventually.
+When it comes to dating a genuine person, you will want to meet them eventually.
 This usually happens once you have established a connection.
 You should always meet someone from a dating app in a public setting to ensure your safety.
 As much as you may feel like you know them, it is possible they aren’t who you are expecting.

 Related Search Topics (Ads)